SimeonAT/simeonat.github.io/src/content/blog/backup-repos-gitea-docker/index.md

 My research on this problem led me to a Github Gist titled [**Restoring Git Repositories on a Gitea Instance: A Step-by-Step Guide**](https://gist.github.com/HWiese1980/2548e5c150d73d6a55bf52530f11d2d3), written by Github user [Hendrik Wiese](https://gist.github.com/HWiese1980).
-In his blog post, Wiese highlights that all repositories hosted on a Gitea instance are stored in the `/data/git/gitea-repositories` directory.
+In his Github Gist `README`, Wiese highlights that all repositories hosted on a Gitea instance are stored in the `/data/git/gitea-repositories` directory.
 To ensure that all Git repositories can be read after updating Gitea, Wiese states that one must `clone` all their repositories locally on their computer, and then copy those repositories into